 The Company is 70% owned by its Majority Shareholder, Coralisle Group Ltd. (the Group), a holding company in Bermuda.
-Coralisle Group Ltd. is fully owned by Edmund Gibbons Limited (the Parent), an entity domiciled in Bermuda.
+Coralisle Group Ltd. is fully owned by Edmund Gibbons Limited (the ultimate parent), an entity domiciled in Bermuda.

-The financial statements, including all notes, were authorized for issue by the Board of Directors on April 18, 2024.
+The financial statements, including all notes, were authorized for issue by the Board of Directors on April 15, 2025.

-2. Summary of Significant Accounting Policies
+2. Summary of Material Accounting Policies